Elephants Back: History

 During his second exploratory expedition, John C. Frémont camped at the base of Elephants Back's north ridge on February 9, 1844.
 At this spot, the party burned two trees to protect themselves from icy winds of a fierce winter storm.
 Frémont and Kit Carson made the first known ascent of Elephants Back three days earlier, on February 6, 1844, and were able to see the Sacramento Valley from the summit.

 The United States Geological Survey surveyed this area in 1889 and labelled this geographic feature on their 1893 Markleeville quadrangle map.
 This landform is so named because of its resemblance to the animal.
 This landform's toponym has been officially adopted by the U.S. Board on Geographic Names.
 It has also been called "Elephant Mountain", "Elephant's Back", and "The Elephant."

 Climate

 According to the Köppen climate classification system, Elephants Back is located in an alpine climate zone.
 Most weather fronts originate in the Pacific Ocean and travel east toward the Sierra Nevada mountains.
 As fronts approach, they are forced upward by the peaks (orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the range.

+Geology

+Elephants Back is an andesitic lava dome, a type of volcano.
+Due to its position, it could be a flank vent of Round Top (Alpine County, California).